FAQ / GENERAL

 1. What kind of game is Fractured Online?

 Fractured Online is an upcoming MMORPG (Massively Multiplayer Online Role Playing Game).
 A MMORPG can be played exclusively online and supports thousands of concurrent players connecting to the same persistent and shared game world.

 2. Why did you call it “The Dynamic MMO”?

 We’ve called it “The Dynamic MMO” because we believe in the principle that everything in the game should be influenced by the actions of the player, from the micro to the macro level and that nothing should ever be static and immutable.

-We’ve embedded this view in the design of all the aspects of Fractured, such as combat, environments, economic systems, civilizations and character progression, so that you’ll be able to truly call every game session “unique”.
+We’ve embedded this view in the design of all the aspects of Fractured Online, such as combat, environments, economic systems, civilizations and character progression, so that you’ll be able to truly call every game session “unique”.

 It’s not.
 We’ve always felt that sandbox MMOs tend to discourage players who don’t appreciate hostile interactions.
 Because of this, we have designed a unique universe that will allow you to choose whether to start in a brutal open-PvP environment (Tartaros), a solely cooperative one (Arboreus) or a mix of the two (Syndesia), according to your race of choice.
 Travels between planets and interactions with other races will be possible, but subject to limitations.